 • Real-world bug detection: Since these tests simulate actual user behavior, they can catch issues that unit and integration tests might miss.

-• Cross-browser support: E2E tests help verify your app works correctly in different browsers, improving user experience across platforms.
+• Cross-browser support: E2E tests help verify your app works correctly in different browsers, improving user experience promoting its feature for cross-platform development.

 Disadvantages of E2E testing: